lapets/uxadt/README.md

 Directory Structure
 -------------------

-The directory structure and noteworthy files are as follows:
+The directory structure and locations of noteworthy files are as follows:

 * `/Haskell/`
   The Haskell version of the library, ready for packaging.